cmspeed/disasters/README.md

 ### Disaster Modes

-The `-m / --mode` argument determines which disaster type to process and which NASA OPERA products and data layers are used.
+The `-m / --mode` argument determines which which NASA OPERA products and data layers are used.

 | Mode         | OPERA Products                     | Layer(s)                              | Description                                                                 |
 |--------------|------------------------------------|----------------------------------------|-----------------------------------------------------------------------------|